 Denominational commissions and racial/ethnic councils

-The RCA has three councils dedicated to representing members and congregations who belong to racial/ethnic communities.
+The RCA has four councils dedicated to representing members and congregations who belong to racial/ethnic communities.
 The Commission on Race and Ethnicity also advises the denomination on issues of race.

 The Commission on Race and Ethnicity advises the church on policies and initiatives that address issues of institutional racism and the commitment of the RCA to become a fully multicultural and multiethnic denomination.
 It serves as an advocate for transformation of the RCA in regard to its multiracial and multiethnic life.

 In addition to being the voice of African American and black congregants and congregations in the RCA, the AABC also advocates for policies of inclusion and economic, social, and racial justice.

 In addition to being the voice of Hispanic congregants and congregations in the RCA, the council also advocates for policies of inclusion and economic, social, and racial justice.
 All Hispanic RCA ministers of Word and sacrament, commissioned pastors, elders, and deacons are encouraged to join.